Akryum/vue-share-components/README.md

-# A simple vue-cli template to publish components
+# An easy-to-use vue-cli template to publish components

 > Share Vue components to the world!